thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-crashlytics-component.md

 2. Load the Crashlytics component into your app.
 See [Load a Component in Your App][fire-app-builder-load-a-component] for details about how to load a component into your app.

-    {% include note.html content="Initially you will see an error message after you click Sync Gradle and Gradle tries to get the necessary resources.
+    {% include warning.html content="Initially you will see an error message after you click Sync Gradle and Gradle tries to get the necessary resources.
 This is because Crashlytics requires a valid API key entered into its AndroidManifest.xml file &mdash; but the CrashlyticsComponent directory won't be visible in your Android project until you sync Gradle.
 Disregard the Gradle build error for now." %}

-3. Uncomment the code as indicated by the "//Uncomment when using CrashlyticsComponent" comments.
+3. In the Android view, expand **Gradle Scripts** and open the **build.gradle (Module: app)**.
+Uncomment the code as indicated by the `//Uncomment when using CrashlyticsComponent` comments.
 The following code sample shows the code correctly uncommented:

     <pre>
     <span class="red">// Uncomment when using CrashlyticsComponent</span>